jbxamora/admindash/README.md

 # admindash
 ECOMVISION - an all-in-one admin dashboard for businesses.
 With ECOMVISION, managing and analyzing your business data has never been easier.
 Keep track of your sales figures, customer engagement metrics, and more - all on one sleek and intuitive platform.
 I designed ECOMVISION with the user in mind, incorporating modern design elements and easy-to-use features.
-Plus, with cutting-edge technologies like the MERN stack, Node JS, and MongoDB, you can count on speed and reliability.
+Plus, with cutting-edge technologies like the React.js, Express, Node JS, and MongoDB, you can count on speed and reliability.

 ## Installation